Doctor Mike: Career

 In early 2012, Varshavski joined Instagram to document his life as a medical student and combat the notion that "you can't have a life in medical school".
 He uses his social media to provide health information.

-Varshavski gained media attention in August 2015 when BuzzFeed published an article about him titled "Um, You Really Need To See This Hot Doctor And His Dog" that highlighted his good looks and his relationship with his dog, a Husky named Roxy.
-That November, People magazine named him "the Sexiest Doctor Alive" in its Sexiest Man Alive issue, popularizing his Instagram account.
+Varshavski gained media attention in August 2015 when BuzzFeed published an article about him titled "Um, You Really Need To See This Hot Doctor And His Dog," that highlighted his appearance and relationship with his dog, a husky named Roxy.
+That November, People magazine named him, "the Sexiest Doctor Alive," in its Sexiest Man Alive issue, popularizing his Instagram account.

-In 2017, a year after he launched his YouTube channel, Varshavski gave a TEDx Talk on "The epidemic of the 'I Know It All' expert" at a TEDxMonteCarlo event.
-The video of that speech has been viewed more than 3 million times.
+In 2017, after he launched his YouTube channel, Varshavski gave a TEDx Talk on "The epidemic of the 'I Know It All' expert" at a TEDxMonteCarlo event, the video of which has garnered over 3 million views.

 In 2018, after his residency, he joined Chatham Family Medicine, a family practice with Atlantic Health System, in Chatham, New Jersey.

 During the COVID-19 pandemic, Varshavski reconfigured his YouTube videos to answer people's questions about the virus.
-He debunked many of Judy Mikovits' claims about COVID-19 from the conspiracy film, Plandemic.
-In March 2020, he interviewed Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID), about the pandemic.
+He debunked many of Judy Mikovits's claims about COVID-19 from the conspiracy film Plandemic.
+In March 2020, he interviewed Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases (NIAID), about the pandemic.

-Varshavski came under criticism in November 2020 for being seen partying maskless during the COVID-19 pandemic.
-He addressed the controversy in a response video posted on a secondary channel on November 27, 2020.

-In 2025, Varshavski delivered the keynote address at PatientPoint’s annual Upfront conference, emphasizing the role of healthcare professionals in digital media.